TNET-SNU/mmTLS/README.md

 make -j
 ```
 Now you have h2load on nghttp2/src directory.
 After building h2load, build ab on httpd-2.4.54 directory.
-To build httpd, make sure APR is installed on your system.
+To build httpd, make sure APR and PCRE are installed on your system.
 If not, run below.

 ```
-sudo apt-get install libapr1-dev libaprutil1-dev
+sudo apt install libapr1-dev libaprutil1-dev libpcre3 libpcre3-dev
 ```
 Now you can build httpd including ab.
 ```